 I created a web application that provides a general overview of Fortune 500 companies.
 This visualization tool allows for streamlined comparative analyses across multiple companies, sectors, states.

 One of the most straight-forward and easiest analyses to visualize is a company's revenues versus profits.
 Upon first glance, I am quite perplexed at Fortune's methodology in ranking, since profits seem to be a better way to assess a company's financial health.
 Despite being their statuses as Fortune 500 corporations, there are a shocking number of companies running at a negative profit.
 However, I have a limited finance background, and there may be many other reasons that companies choose to operate at such levels.
 In line with this cursory analysis, I also calculated the revenues and profits per employee, which can be viewed as general measures of productivity and performance.
-Upon normalizing by the number of employees, the differences in revenues and profits between companies seem to become much smaller, which could be useful to assess the impact of employee size on financial well-being of a company.
+Walmart is a clear outlier when assessing revenue alone, but upon normalizing by the number of employees, the differences in revenues and profits between companies seem to become much smaller, which could be useful to assess the impact of employee size on financial well-being of a company.

 While looking at the data, I noticed (thanks to Devon Blumenthal), that the "Years on Fortune 500 List" ranged from 0 to 24.
 This seemed quite odd, considering the list was first published in the 1950s (well past 24 years ago).
 Upon a quick internet search, I learned that there was a massive overhaul in the methodology of the Fortune 500 in 1995, allowing "service" companies, including Wal-Mart, AT&T, and McDonald's, to obtain the prestigious title.